 - processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes

 What do we mean by 'processed'?

-Processing of data can means using the personal information in any way such as:
+Processing of data can mean using the personal information in any way, such as:

 - storing (including holding on someone else's behalf)